Education&Training

 We encourage students who have passed the second interview to start rotating in the CIMR before enrollment, which can effectively save time after enrollment.
 The early rotation can be in the form of an internship or graduation design.
 Early rotation helps students choose the laboratory they like.

-13. What academic exchange activities does the CIMR have?
+13. What academic exchange activities does CIMR have?

 • PI Candidate Series Lectures